wilfred11/expectation_maximization/README.md

 #### End of E-M algorithm

 The algorithm stops when the overall likelihood gain of an iteration  is below some threshold.
-The overall likelihood for the samples given two distributions is the product of every sum of independent likelihoods for the two Clusters of evry item in the sample.
+The overall likelihood for the samples given two distributions is the product of every sum of two independent clusterlikelihoods of every item in the sample.

   `likelihood1 = possibilityCluster1*norm.pdf(samples,mu1,sigma1)`